 5. Watering and Fertilizing

 Dahlias grow best when they receive a consistent supply of water.
 Drip irrigation is ideal, as it directs moisture to the root zone while keeping the foliage dry.
-If you are hand-watering, it's best to water deeply once per week.
+If you are hand-watering, it's best to water deeply once or twice per week.
 Mulching around the base of the plants will help reduce moisture loss and keep the roots cooler.

 6. Controlling Insects and Disease

 To discourage disease, keep dahlia foliage as dry as possible.
 Water deeply once or twice a week, allowing the top inch of soil dry out in between.
 Clip off the bottom 12” of foliage to encourage good air circulation.

 Slugs and snails love eating young dahlia foliage.
 Sluggo Plus is an effective organic control when it is applied early and refreshed often.
 It is sprinkled on the soil surface, so is not a danger to pollinators.
 Earwigs are another troublesome dahlia pest.
 Like slugs and snails, they prefer cool, moist conditions and can damage buds, flowers and foliage.
 Minimize their damage by keeping the area around your dahlias clear of spent flowers and foliage.
 Also, if you avoid using leaves or straw as mulch, you will give earwigs fewer places to hide and breed.